Medically reviewed by Drugs.com. Last updated on Aug 17, 2021.

-People with dementia that cannot be reversed need medical care.
-This care can take place anywhere, including in a hospital, at home, in an assisted-living center or in other types of facilities.
 Depending on the cause of the dementia, several specialists may be involved in care, including neurologists, psychologists, psychiatrists or geriatric doctors.
 Nurses and social workers play a very important role in care.
-Important aspects of care include:

 A person with dementia may also exhibit the following types of behaviors:

 Changes in mood behavior, such as irritability Placing everyday objects in odd places, such as putting a hat in the microwave Forgetting the day, month, time or location Loss of desire to initiate activities or be as active as usual